 - By 2001, state funds covered 70% of student fees, private gifts covered 12%, and student fees covered 18%.

-Here’s a recent example of how alumni donations have made a difference: When the Regents approved the tuition hike over the summer of 2012 that would’ve taken effect only a few weeks before the fall semester began, Dean Moran, thanks to private philanthropy, was able to hold the line by offering scholarship support to offset that increase in tuition.
+Here’s a recent example of how alumni donations have made a difference: When the Regents approved the tuition hike over the summer of 2012 that would have taken effect only a few weeks before the fall semester began, Dean Moran, thanks to private support, was able to hold the line by offering scholarship support to offset that increase in tuition.
 Dean Moran realizes that it is crucial for UCLA Law to provide financial aid and scholarships to ensure that our school remains accessible to the very best students regardless of their economic background.

 3. Higher participation rates benefit students and alumni alike.

 One of the factors that influence a law school's reputation is "alumni participation."
 Participation is defined as the percentage of alumni who make a gift to their alma mater.
 Higher rates of participation demonstrate alumni satisfaction and enhance the reputation of a law school among law firms, judges and other employers.

 Increased giving also means increased expenditures per student -- another major factor in law school rankings.
 And with greater resources, UCLA Law can continue to compete for the best and brightest law students in the country, which also plays a major role in national law school rankings.
 Here are some results from 2013:

 - 30% of our nearly 15,000 UCLA Law alumni made a gift to the law school, ranking us among the top law schools nationwide.